How Can I Tell if My Homes Air Quality is Bad?

-If you’re questioning whether your Payson residence has unhealthy indoor air quality (IAQ), it probably does.
+If you’re questioning whether your Payson home has unhealthy indoor air quality (IAQ), it likely does.

-We spend much of our time indoors.
+We are indoors a lot.
 As a matter of fact, we’re in a building up to 90% of the time, according to the U.S. Environmental Protection Agency.
-And the air inside houses can be 2–5 times worse than outdoors, which can lead to long-term health concerns.
+And the air inside houses could be 2–5 times more polluted than outdoors, which can create long-term health issues.

-We’ve put together a list of the most frequent sources of poor IAQ, the issues they create and how you can take care of these indoor air pollutants.
-If you’re worried about the air inside your home, we suggest consulting with a specialist like North Mechanical Heating and Cooling about which products are a good fit for your house.
+We’ve made a list of the most ordinary causes of poor IAQ, the issues they cause and how you can fix these indoor air pollutants.
+If you’re worried about the air inside your residence, we advise consulting with a specialist like North Mechanical Heating and Cooling about which solutions are a good fit for your house.

 Volatile Organic Compounds

-Volatile organic compounds, or VOCs, are fumes leaked by common household things.
+Volatile organic compounds, or VOCs, are chemicals leaked by everyday household items.

 They’re found in paint and stains as well as: